 What is “Affective Memory”?

-The acting technique was abandoned by its originator, but lived on in one of his disciples.
+The acting technique was abandoned by its originator, Konstantin Stanislavski, but lived on in one of his disciples, Lee Strasberg

 Affective memory is one of the original techniques in Konstantin Stanislavski’s “System”.
-It later formed one of the central elements in Method Acting, “emotional recall”, as taught by Lee Strasberg.
-Affective Memory calls on the actor to recall emotions the actor felt under similar circumstances in the script and apply those emotions and feelings to the actor’s character.
+Also known as “emotional recall” or “emotion memory”, it later formed one of the central elements in Method Acting, as taught by Lee Strasberg.
+Affective Memory calls on the actor to recall emotions the actor felt in their own lives and inject those emotions and feelings into their character, when their character faces similar circumstances.

 For example, an actor’s character might have the emotion of deep, uncontrollable love toward another character in the script.
 This feeling, given how emotional and expressive it must be portrayed, may be difficult for an actor to produce.

 To arrive at this emotion, the actor might recall the first time they fell in love with another person.
 Or the actor might conjure up deep attachments they had toward a family member who passed away.

 “The two areas of discovery that were of primary importance in my work at The Actors Studio and in my private classes were improvisation and affective memory.
 It is finally, by using these techniques, that the actor can express the appropriate emotions demanded of the character.”